Lee-Mon's Gaming Misadventures

 Nuclear Throne

-Nuclear Throne cover art
+Nuclear Throne cover art Visit my article for Nuclear Throne

 Nuclear Throne is a fast-paced 2D shooter where you get to shoot a bunch of mutant creatures.
 It's set in a post-apocalyptic world, as in, humanity is extinct and monsters now roam the wastelands.